cmalek/sungazer/doc/source/overview/using_cli.rst

 ~~~~~~~~~~~~~

 **Device Not Found**
-    - Verify the IP address is correct
+    - Verify the IP address or hostname of the PVS6 is correct
-    - Check that the device is powered on
+    - Check that the PVS6 is powered on
+    - Check network connectivity

+**Connection Refused or 403 Forbidden**
-    - Ensure network connectivity
+    - Check network connectivity

-**Session Failures**
-    - Try restarting the PVS6 device
+    - Try restarting the PVS6 device by disabling the breaker for it and then
-    - Check device serial number
-    - Verify network connectivity
+      re-enabling it again.
+The community has said that this works.

 **Slow Response**
     - Increase timeout value
     - Check network performance
-    - Consider using a wired connection

 **Permission Errors**
     - Check file permissions for configuration files